aquasecurity/trivy/docs/docs/coverage/language/nodejs.md

 By default, Trivy doesn't report development dependencies.
 Use the `--include-dev-deps` flag to include them.

 ### pnpm
-Trivy parses `pnpm-lock.yaml`, then finds production dependencies and builds a [tree] of dependencies with vulnerabilities.
+Trivy parses `pnpm-lock.yaml`, then finds production dependencies and builds a [tree][dependench-graph] of dependencies with vulnerabilities.

 ## Packages
 Trivy parses the manifest files of installed packages in container image scanning and so on.